thinkinglabs/thinkinglabs.github.io/_posts/2023-05-02-continuous-code-reviews-using-non-blocking-reviews-a-case-study.md

 The one with the minimal impact on flow of delivery is [Pair Programming](http://www.extremeprogramming.org/rules/pair.html) or [Ensemble Programming](https://en.wikipedia.org/wiki/Mob_programming).
 The code is being reviewed while it is being written before being committed into [mainline](#mainline).
 Multiple pairs of eyes read the code.
 We have [Continuous Code Review](https://trunkbaseddevelopment.com/continuous-review/) for free.

 However, we never got that novice team to pair program.
 Not everyone feels comfortable with pairing.
-There are also [social implications that are all too often forgotten in the agile community](https://medium.com/@Romeu/agility-should-pay-attention-to-sociology-b671fd056933).
+I respect that.
+This is something that should not be imposed.
+Also, because there are [unconscious power dynamics in place that are all too often forgotten in the agile community](https://medium.com/@Romeu/agility-should-pay-attention-to-sociology-b671fd056933).

 We did some pair programming as a learning opportunity.
 My fellow coach and I sat next to a team member showing how a practice worked or how to achieve something more efficiently.
 But nothing more.
 There was, unfortunately, no continuous writing of production code in pair.